 The show by Greg Peterson averages more than 125,000 viewers per week on RFD-TV.
 During this time, he covered farm equipment auctions for several industry magazines.
 Additionally, the show broadcasts his meetings with people who go to auctions to buy and sell tractors and skid steers.

 PRCA National Finals Rodeo

 RFD-TV is one of the official broadcasters of NFR (National Finals Rodeo), which is the largest rodeo in the world sanctioned by the PRCA (Professional Rodeo Cowboys Association).
 The event usually takes place in Las Vegas at the Thomas & Mack Center in December annually.
-A multi-year agreement between Rural Media Group and the PRCA granted RFD-TV exclusive rights to broadcast live coverage of the NFR in 2020.
+A multi-year agreement between Rural Media Group and the PRCA granted RFD-TV streaming exclusive rights to broadcast live coverage of the NFR in 2023.

 - Sonny Perdue being interviewed on RFD-TV in 2017.

 - Training Mules and Donkeys (equine)

 - Red Steagall is Somewhere West of Wall Street

 - Reno’s Old-Time Country Music (hosted by Ronnie Reno, son of Don Reno)